WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/ManagedArticle/Methods/detachComponent.md

 ## Description

 The `detachComponent()` method detaches a component from the layout and deletes the component from a multi-component Article.
 The last placed component of the Article cannot be detached and deleted using this method.
+The functionality is similar to the 'Detach and Delete Component from Article' menu.

 ## Examples